Ethan Fisher

-Ethan Fisher (born 29 January 2001) is a South African rugby union player for the Rovigo Delta in the Italian Serie A Elite.
+Ethan Fisher (born 29 January 2001) is a South African rugby union player for the El Salvador in the Spanish Division de Honor.
 His regular position is centre.

 Fisher was named in the side for the 2022 Currie Cup Premier Division.
 He made his Currie Cup debut for the Sharks against the in Round 6 of the 2022 Currie Cup Premier Division.In 2023 and 2024 he played for in the Currie Cup.